 For rapid and efficient development work to meet the needs and requirements of industry it is vital to involve partners from industry and R&D organizations.
 We are therefore forming an advisory group consisting of machine operators and machine manufacturers.
 Please get involved!

-We regularly present the latest developments and trends regarding assistance systems.
+We regularly present the latest developments and trends from the fields of digitization and assistance systems: